 |Yoav Ram||Tel Aviv University||Likelihood-free inference in experimental evolution using neural nets and simulations||Wed 12/7, 12:30 p.m., via Zoom|

 Our 2021 autumn quarter speaker series was devoted to a single theme: the legacy of the landmark 1972 article “The apportionment of human diversity” by the late Richard Lewontin.
-Click on highlighted title for link to recording.
+Recordings of the seminars, when available, are linked to the title.

 |John Novembre||University of Chicago||The background and legacy of Lewontin’s apportionment of diversity||Wed 9/29, 12:15 p.m.|